mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 When you contribute to large open source repositories, like [GitLab](https://gitlab.com/gitlab-org/gitlab), you can squash your commits into a single one.

-A feature branch of a merge request is a public branch and might be used by other developers.
-However, the project rules might require you to use `git rebase` to reduce the number of displayed commits on target branch after reviews are done.

 To squash commits on a feature branch to a single commit on a target branch at merge, use `git merge --squash`.